Mohit-Kucheriya/Ultimate_JavaScript/02-Fundamentals-Part-2/notes.md

 8. In JavaScript, when a number is combined with a string (such as in a template literal or with the + operator for concatenation), JavaScript implicitly converts the number to a string

 9. The difference between a function declaration and a function expression is that we can actually call function declarations before they are defined in the code.

+10. In arrow functions, we don't have to write the keyword 'function' before the function name and if we have single parameter, we can omit the parenthesis.

+11. In arrow functions, we can omit the curly braces and the return keyword if the function body consists of a single expression, simply called implicit return.

+12.